-The Assistant Director Group (ADG) is comprised of the child welfare agency Assistant Directors, the DCFS Deputy Administrator, and the DCFS Family Programs Office Social Services Chiefs.
+The Assistant Director Group (ADG) is comprised of Assistant Directors of the three child welfare agencies, the DCFS Child Welfare Services Deputy Administrator, and the DCFS Family Programs Office Social Services Chiefs.
 This group meets monthly and serves as the first level of review and approval on statewide child welfare.
 This group reviews policy recommendations resulting from CFSP, PIP, and continuous quality improvement activities.
 This group makes recommendations on statewide policies, programming, and planning activities to the DMG.